 Students engage in a practical approach that equips learners for their needs as future citizens.
 Cert III Music has a range of employability skills embedded into the course.
-Creating and performing music in a band context gives the students many opportunities to develop and extend skill sets that are transferrable to a broad range of careers and fields of employment.
+Creating and performing music in a band context gives the students many opportunities to develop and extend a skill set that is transferrable to a broad range of careers and fields of employment.

 They learn to set goals to meet deadlines, collaborate effectively, communicate as a team and problem solve.
-Although making music is the prime objective, the students discover that a great product comes as the result of the consistent use of a range of valuable skills.
+Although making music is the prime objective, the students discover that a great product is the result of the consistent use of a range of valuable life skills.